Abergeledental/Abergeledental/src/treatments.md

 ---

-### Emergency treatment
+### Examinations
-If you have toothache, we&#8217;ll help relieve your pain and get your mouth healthy again.
+We&#8217;ll examine your gums for disease and teeth for cracks, decay, or excessive wear.

 ### Dentures
 Well-fitting dentures will help you to eat and speak better and can improve your appearance.

-### Examinations
+### Emergency treatment
-We’ll examine your gums for disease and teeth for cracks, decay, or excessive wear.
+If you have toothache, we&#8217;ll help relieve your pain and get your mouth healthy again.

 ### Oral hygiene
 We will professionally clean and polish your teeth and keep them free from plaque.